 Limitations of the Dimensional System

-2. This method is not applicable to trigonometric, logarithmic, and exponential functions.
+- This method does not apply to trigonometric, logarithmic, and exponential functions.

 Types of variables and constants